-Excellent facilities for individual and group rehearsal are available in the two Music Practice Rooms, one equipped with a grand piano and harpsichord and the other with an upright piano and harpsichord.
-In addition to the renowned Frobenius organ, the Chapel contains a concert grand piano and a fine harpsichord, and is acoustically one of the best chapels in Oxford for musical performance.
-The award-winning Shulman Auditorium houses a fine Steinway piano, and is used for weekly recitals, masterclasses, concerts, and instrumental and vocal teaching during term-time.
+Excellent facilities for individual and group rehearsal are available in the two Music Practice Rooms.
+The practice room in Carrodus Quad is equipped with a grand piano and harpsichord, and the practice room in Back Quad in Main College has an upright piano and harpsichord, as well as a full drum kit.
+In addition to the renowned Frobenius organ, the Chapel contains a concert grand piano and a fine harpsichord and is acoustically one of the best chapels in Oxford for musical performance.
+The award-winning Shulman Auditorium houses a fine Steinway piano, and is frequently used for recitals, masterclasses, concerts, and instrumental and vocal teaching during term-time.

 Eglesfield Musical Society (EMS)